UST-QuAntiL/QuantME-UseCases/2021-edoc/README.md

     * ENV_CAMUNDA_ENDPOINT: ``get_input: camundaEndpoint`` (the endpoint of the Camunda engine to pull task objects)
     * ENV_CAMUNDA_TOPIC: ``get_input: camundaTopic`` (the topic to use to pull for task objects)

-Thereby, by using ``get_input`` these values are dynamically passed when creating an instance of the modeled service.
+Thereby, by using ``get_input``, these values are dynamically passed when creating an instance of the modeled service.

 ![Winery Application Modeling](./docs/winery-model-topology.png)